 Note to musicians: Please direct inquiries to firstname.lastname@example.org and put Attention: Theresa in the subject line.
 Thanks in advance for your interest.
 Due to the large volume of submissions we receive and the limited performance slots available we cannot guarantee a prompt response to your inquiries but we do appreciate hearing from you.

-On Saturday, June 3rd the Peter Hand Trio returns to Alvin & Friends with guitarist Peter Hand, Richie Morales on drums and Harvie S on bass.
+On Saturday, July 15th the Peter Hand Trio returns to Alvin & Friends with guitarist Peter Hand, Santi Debriano on bass and Chip White on drums.
 “Hand is a wonderful guitarist in the vein of a Montgomery, Kenny Burrell, Grant Green and the like with a definite blues sensibility” — Jazz & Blues Report “When Hand arranges outside material for the band, he masterfully adds a new dimension to it” – Downbeat